-- Read and understand Keeping Children Safe in Education (2024), in full, and all associated policies. - Act as DSL or appoint a DSL and DDSL(s). - Meet regularly with the DSL and DDSL(s)to ensure they are able to fulfil their roles and quality assure the work they are doing. - Ensure all staff and volunteers receive appropriate, regularly updated safeguarding and child protection training. - Ensure all staff understand and comply with all school policies and Part One of KCSIE, 2024. - Provide all staff with regular safeguarding and child protection updates (for example, via email, e-bulletins, online training and staff meetings) or delegate this to the DSL. - Ensure that the DSL has appropriate time, funding, training and resources, and that there is always adequate cover if the DSL is absent. - Follow recruitment procedures in line with KCSiE, 2024. - Follow the correct procedures regarding allegations made against members of staff additionally informing the Head of HR; following the low level concerns flowchart. - Act as the "case manager" in the event of an allegation of abuse is made against another member of staff in agreement with the Head of HR. - Report any concerns about the work of Trust employees (who are not part of the school staff) to the CEO and the Excalibur Board Safeguarding Lead. - Ensure that the use of volunteers, visitors, agencies / third parties, trainee teachers / students and contractors in school, complies with KCSiE, 2024. - Give staff the opportunity to contribute to policy and procedure arrangements and shape safeguarding arrangements and the Safeguarding and Child Protection Policy Ensure section 128 checks have been carried out on their governors and staff in a management position. - Complete the single central record monitoring pro-forma by the Trust and return within time allocated.
+- Read and understand Keeping Children Safe in Education (2025), in full, and all associated policies. - Act as DSL or appoint a DSL and DDSL(s). - Meet regularly with the DSL and DDSL(s) to ensure they can fulfil their roles and quality assure the work they are doing. - Ensure all staff and volunteers receive appropriate, regularly updated safeguarding and child protection training. - Ensure all staff understand and comply with all school policies and Part One of KCSIE, 2025. - Provide all staff with regular safeguarding and child protection updates (for example, via email, bulletins, online training and staff meetings) or delegate this to the DSL. - Ensure that the DSL has appropriate time, funding, training and resources, and that there is always adequate cover if the DSL is absent. - Follow recruitment procedures in line with KCSiE, 2025. - Follow the correct procedures regarding allegations made against members of staff additionally informing HR; following the low-level concerns flowchart. - Act as the "case manager" in the event of an allegation of abuse is made against another member of staff in agreement with the Head of HR. - Report any concerns about the work of Trust employees (who are not part of the school staff) to the CEO and the Head of HR. - Ensure that the use of volunteers, visitors, agencies, trainee teachers, students completing work experience and contractors in school, complies with KCSiE, 2025. - Give staff the opportunity to contribute to policy and procedure arrangements and shape safeguarding arrangements and the Child Protection and Safeguarding Policy. - Ensure section 128 checks have been carried out on their governors and staff in a management position.

-- Follow local arrangements regarding safeguarding partners and child death review partner arrangements. - Ensure the relevant staffing ratios are met, where applicable. - Make sure each child in the Early Years Foundation Stage is assigned a key person and that takes place in line with the Supervision Policy.
+- Complete the single central record monitoring pro-forma by the Trust and return within time allocated. - Follow local arrangements regarding safeguarding partners and the arrangements for child safeguarding practice reviews. - Ensure the relevant staffing ratios are met, where applicable. - Make sure each child in the Early Years Foundation Stage is assigned a key person and that takes place in line with the EYFS Supervision Policy.